mdn/viewsourceconf/README.md

 `build.js`: This is the node script that does the site build -- the metalsmith controller, sort of.

-`/test`: A growing body of tests we can run to help us be confident about changes.

 ### How to contribute

 We welcome your help making this code better!
 Here's how to hack on it: